holdex/developers/docs/CONTRIBUTING.md

    design, or any deployable artifact), add a link to the deployed preview or prototype in the PR description.
 1. **Mark as ready for review** only once all steps above are complete.
+1. **Resolve all CI checks** — CI runs after marking ready; do not request approval until all checks pass.

 > [!WARNING]
-> Do not merge without an approved review.
+> Do not merge without an approved review and passing CI checks.

 ### Review Process